genexuslabs/SDExtensionsSample/README.md

 ### Deploy the GeneXus Android Module to GeneXus
 - Set the following environment variables:
     - `GENEXUS_REPO` to GeneXus Android Maven repository located in `Android\m2repository` inside your GeneXus installation (e.g. file:///C:/path/to/GX/Android/m2Repository).
+Check that the enviroment variables use the format with "file:///" at the begining.
     - `ANDROID_HOME` to your Android SDK directory.
 - Run the command `gradlew uploadArchives` from the `SampleModule` directory.